What to know before getting CoolSculpting

 With so many body contouring procedures to choose from, it can be challenging to find one that's actually safe and reputable.
 But that's where CoolSculpting comes in.
-A non-invasive medical treatment that targets "pinchable fat"—small, stubborn pockets of fat that aren't responsive to diet and exercise—CoolSculpting is just as effective as invasive liposuction (without all the yucky risks involved).
+A non-surgical medical treatment that targets "pinchable fat"—small, stubborn pockets of fat that aren't easily reduced with diet and exercise — CoolSculpting is a less invasive alternative to liposuction (without all the yucky risks involved).

-So, what's the catch?
-Nothing — sometimes dreams do come true!
-If you're interested in learning more, here are the answers to the most commonly asked questions about CoolSculpting.
+Here are answers to the most commonly asked questions about CoolSculpting.

 First things first: How does CoolSculpting work?

-CoolSculpting uses cutting edge technology called cryolipolysis, which is just a fancy term that means "fat freezing."
+CoolSculpting uses cutting-edge technology by way of cryolipolysis, which is just a fancy term that means "fat freezing."
 Essentially, CoolSculpting uses controlled cooling to freeze unwanted fat cells, which then crystallize and die off.
-Since fat is more sensitive to temperature changes than the skin, the surrounding tissue remains unharmed.
+Since fat is more sensitive to temperature changes than the skin, the surrounding tissue remains unaffected.

 What happens to all those dead fat cells?
-Your body naturally eliminates them for several weeks after a CoolSculpting treatment.
-Because the body is unable to restore dead fat cells, the results are permanent.
+Your body naturally and permanently eliminates them over several weeks to months after a CoolSculpting treatment.

 What does a CoolSculpting treatment feel like?